autechjobs/website/src/pages/blog/job-application-follow-up.md

 Whatever way you choose to follow up, here are some helpful guidelines that you can follow:

-* Start with an inviting subject/introduction  like "Looking forward to the opportunity of  --------(position)".
+* Start with an inviting subject/introduction  like "Looking forward to the opportunity of  (position)".
 * End your message by thanking the manager/recruiter for their time and consideration